Preparing For Home

 - Pack all medications, repeat prescriptions, and x-ray films

 - Check the room thoroughly for all personal belongings

 - Receive a Discharge Summary, which outlines follow-up care

 - Advise Reception of departure

-- Finalise any account with the administrative team.
+- Finalise your account with the administrative team.